-- We shortlist all suitable candidates against a pre-set specification. - All shortlisted candidates will receive a job description, an application form, an equal opportunities monitoring form and a declaration of suitability form prior to the interview; - The manager will decide the most appropriate people for the interview panel.
-There will be at least two people involved and both are involved in the overall decision making. - At the start of each interview all candidates' identities will be checked using, for example, their passport and/or photocard driving licence.
+- We shortlist all suitable candidates against a pre-set specification and ensure all applicants receive correspondence regardless of whether they are successful in reaching the interview stage or not; - All shortlisted candidates will receive a job description, an application form, an equal opportunities monitoring form prior to the interview; - The manager will decide the most appropriate people for the interview panel.
+There will be at least two people involved and both are involved in the overall decision making \Except for Apprentices; - At the start of each interview all candidates' identities will be checked using, for example, their passport and/or photocard driving licence.
 All candidates will be required to prove they are eligible to work in the UK.
 The interview will also cover any gaps in the candidate's employment history; - All candidates reaching the interview stage are questioned using the same set criteria and questions.
 These cover specific areas of childcare, including safeguarding the children in their care, planning suitable activities to enhance the child's development and their understanding of the legal frameworks applied to childcare and used in the nursery.
-The questions will be value based and will ensure the candidate has the same values as the nursery with regards to the safety and welfare of the children in their care; - Candidates will be assessed for their answers including a score by the qualified senior accompanying the working interview. - Every shortlisted candidate will be invited to take part in a supervised working interview which will involve spending time in a particular age group in the nursery interacting with the children, staff. - The manager and deputy will then select the most suitable person for this position based on these scores and their knowledge and understanding of the early years framework as well as the ethos and needs of the nursery; - Every candidate will receive communication from the nursery stating whether they have been successful or not.
+The questions will be value based and will ensure the candidate has the same values as the nursery with regards to the safety and welfare of the children in their care; - Candidates will be given a score for their answers including a score for their individual experience and qualifications; - Every shortlisted candidate will be asked to return and to take part in a supervised practical interview which will involve spending time in a particular age group in the nursery interacting with the children, staff and where appropriate parents; - The manager and deputy will then select the most suitable person for this position based on these scores and their knowledge and understanding of the early years framework as well as the needs of the nursery;

+• Every candidate will receive communication from the nursery stating whether they have been successful or not.

-Policy and Procedure index Starting work
+Starting work